sophgo/tpu-mlir/docs/developer_manual/source_en/Appx.02_tpulang_support_op.rst

     .. code-block:: python

-        def sort(input: Tensor,
+        def nms(boxes: Tensor,
+                scores: Tensor,
+                format: str = 'PYTORCH',
-                 axis: int = 0,
+                max_box_num_per_class: int = 0,
-                 descending : bool = True,
-                 out_name = None)
+                out_name: str = None)

 Description
 """""""""""
-Sort input tensor along axis then return the sorted tensor and correspending indices.
+Perform non-maximum-suppression upon input tensor.

 Parameters
 """""""""""
-* input: Tensor type, representing input.
+* boxes: Tensor type, representing a tensor of 3 dimensions, where the first dimension is number of batch, the second dimension is number of box, the third dimension is 4 coordinates of boxes.
+* scores: Tensor type, representing a tensor of 3 dimensions, where the first dimension is number of batch, the second dimension is number of classes, the third dimension is number of boxes.
+* format: String type, where 'TENSORFLOW' representing Tensorflow format [y1, x1, y2, x2] and 'PYTORCH'表示representing Pytorch format [x_center, y_center, width, height].
-* axis: Int type, representing the axis used in sorting.
+* max_box_num_per_class: Int type, representing max number of boxes per class.
+The default value is 0.
-* descending: Bool type, representing whether it is sorted descending or not.
 * out_name: A string or None, representing the name of the output Tensor.
 If set to None, the system will automatically generate a name internally.

 Returns
 """""""""""
-Returns two Tensors: data type of the first is the same of that of input, and data type of the second is INT32.
+Returns one Tensor, which is the selected indices from the boxes tensor of 2 dimensions:[num_selected_indices, 3], the selected index format is [batch_index, class_index, box_index].

-Processor Support
+Processor support
 """""""""""
-* BM1688: The input data type can be FLOAT32/FLOAT16.
+* BM1688: The input data type can be FLOAT32/FLOAT16(TODO)/INT8/UINT8.
-* BM1684X: The input data type can be FLOAT32/FLOAT16.
+* BM1684X: The input data type can be FLOAT32/FLOAT16(TODO)/INT8/UINT8.

-argsort
+interpolate
 :::::::::::::::::

 Definition